 Tourette syndrome (TS) is a type of tic disorder.
-Tics are sudden muscle movements or vocal sounds that can range from mild to severe in how disrupting they are.
+Tics are sudden muscle movements or vocal sounds that can range from mild to severe.
 TS, a neurological condition, is usually diagnosed during childhood.

 TS may be a genetic condition, passed from parents to children.
 This is still being studied.
 TS may also be linked to problems with dopamine levels, a chemical in the brain that sends signals to neurons.

 TS is more common in males.
 Risk factors include:

 Symptoms can range from mild to severe.
 They can occur suddenly, and the length of time they last can vary.
 Tics may temporarily decrease with concentration or distraction.
 During times of stress, they may occur more often.

 Tics can be muscle movements (motor tics) or vocal sounds (vocal tics).
 They can also be characterized as simple or complex.
 Here are some common examples:

 Your child may also have other related conditions, such as: